Were all of them investors?

 Bandhan’s ROA,spread is better than Gruh hence certainly quality of ’ E’ is better but yes the risk (political,unsecured etc)which you mentioned need to be consider during calculating projected P/B.

 - Class leading ROE and ROA above other HFC’s for years

 - Growth of 20-25% for years with less risk taking than other HFC’s

 - No equity dilution even with high dividend payout and good growth

-Does the merged entity have a very solid long-term tailwind in their favour?
+Does the two co (merged entity) have a very solid long-term tailwind in their favour?

 - Both have been part of the rural economy for years.

 - Both have witnessed the impact of India’s financial inclusion drive first hand.

 - Both knows a shortage of bank branches across India’s hinterland had held back Indian banks’ efforts at financial inclusion.

 - The Jandhan Yojana helped bring 31.8cr people into the formal banking system in just four years, upto FY18.
 17.7cr accounts were opened in rural areas.
 About 53% of Jandhan account holders are women.